-In these notes, we introduce basic mathematical tools needed for the rigorous analysis of quantum systems and we present some applications in many body quantum mechanics.
+In this course, we introduce basic mathematical tools needed for the rigorous analysis of quantum systems and we present some applications in many-body quantum mechanics.
 The first part focuses on the spectral theorem for self-adjoint operators and discusses several of its applications.
-In the second part we study low-energy properties of bosonic many body systems consisting of N particles moving in \mathbb{R}^3 and interacting through a two-body potential.
-Such systems may exhibit the phenomenon of Bose-Einstein Condensation which is explained in detail in the so called mean field regime.
-The notes conclude with basic results on the Bose gas in the more challenging Gross-Pitaevskii and thermodynamic limits.
+In the second part we study lowenergy properties of bosonic many-body systems consisting of N particles moving in \mathbb{R}^3 and interacting through a two-body potential.
+Such systems may exhibit the phenomenon of Bose-Einstein Condensation which will be explained in detail in the so called mean field regime.
+The course concludes with basic results on the Bose gas in the more challenging thermodynamic and Gross-Pitaevskii limits.